Here's the fascinating origin of the term "computer bug"

 In November of the same year, he wrote to Theodore Puskas:

 “It has been just so in all of my inventions.
 The first step is intuition and comes with a burst, then difficulties arise—this thing gives out and [it is] then that "Bugs"—as such little faults and difficulties are called—show themselves and months of intense watching, study and labor are requisite before commercial success or failure is certainly reached."

 What inspired the term "computer bug"?

-Long before computers and software were even conceived of the term "bug" was in common use to describe errors of faults in mechanical systems.
+Long before computers and software were even conceived the term "bug" was in common use to describe errors or faults in mechanical systems.

 But the actual reasoning for the first use of the term "bug", in and of itself is a little hazy, to say the least, but it may have its origins in early English parlance.
 Some suggest it may have been derived from the Middle English bugge which forms the basis for the term "bugbear" and "bugaboo".

-Whichever is the origin of the word, at some point in the mid-1800's it became a popular term for mechanical faults whose source was yet to be identified or isolated and corrected?
+Whichever the origin of the word is, at some point in the mid-1800s, it became a popular term for mechanical faults whose source was yet to be identified or isolated and corrected.
 From this point on, the word bug was commonly used in engineering jargon.

 Engineers used the term extensively throughout the late 1800s, as we have seen, with it seemingly entering common use around the turn of the century.

 One fun example is a popular early 20th-century mechanical pinball game called Baffle Ball that proudly advertised itself in 1931 with the term "NO BUGS IN THIS GAME!".
 The term was also in common use during WWII in reference to equipment that was plagued by glitches.